-Lucian completed our Full-Stack Web Development Program in 2020.
-He’s now on the hunt for a developer role.
+Lucian completed our Full-Stack Web Development Program in May 2020 and is now working full-time as a frontend developer

 Hi Lucian!
 Talk us through what inspired you to make a career change into web development?